 Closely behind Mexico, Costa Rica is one of the most popular countries for Americans to move to, especially for those that want to retire in the sunshine.

-I have only been to Costa Rica once for a short time, but the beaches of Manuel Antonio and the relaxing vibes of Puerto Viejo were enough of a glimpse to show me that Costa Rica has SO many stunning places to call home.
+I have only been to Costa Rica once for a short time, but the beaches of Manuel Antonio and the relaxing vibes of Puerto Viejo were enough of a glimpse to show me that living in Costa Rica would be an amazing option.

 If you would like to visit Costa Rica to see if it’s the best country for you to move to, this itinerary would be a big help to you.